ashish2812tiwari/Using-Tableau-in-jupyter/README.md

 It integrates Jupyter Notebook (or other jupyter-based notebooks) with Graphic Walker, a different type of open-source alternative to Tableau.
 It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.

+import pandas as pd
+import pygwalker as pyg

 ## Summary

 **PyGWalker has provided one of the most interactive experiences and nicest-looking setups I have come across with EDA libraries in a Jupyter notebook.